elidoran/eventa/README.md

 eventa.start()

 // 2. load()
-// easily load in local modules. they'll receive the instance of the
+// easily load in local modules or published packages.
+// they'll receive the instance of the eventa as an argument,
-// eventa as an argument, and optionally, an options object.
+// and optionally, an options object.
 // break up the code into modules exporting a function which
 // receives the eventa and adds their own listeners and code to emit events.
 // provide: